joinnextblock/protocol-attn/NIP-X4.md

 `draft` `optional`

 ## Abstract
-NIP-X4 defines a standardized mechanism for PROMOTION VIEWERS to express content interests using the standard Nostr topic tag within the PROMO Protocol.
-By enhancing the PROMOTION VIEWER event (kind:38888) with topic tags, BILLBOARD OPERATORS can more effectively match relevant PROMOTIONS with interested PROMOTION VIEWERS.
-This improvement increases content relevance for PROMOTION VIEWERS while enabling higher engagement rates for PROMOTERS, creating a more efficient marketplace based on content preferences rather than economic factors alone.
+NIP-X4 defines a standardized mechanism for PROMOTION Viewers to express content interests using the standard Nostr topic tag within the PROMO Protocol.
+By enhancing the PROMOTION VIEWER event (kind:38888) with topic tags, BILLBOARD OPERATORS can more effectively match relevant PROMOTIONS with interested PROMOTION Viewers.
+This improvement increases content relevance for PROMOTION Viewers while enabling higher engagement rates for PROMOTERS, creating a more efficient marketplace based on content preferences rather than economic factors alone.

 ## Motivation

-In the current PROMOTED NOTES system ([NIP-X1](./NIP-X1.md)), PROMOTION VIEWERS have no standardized way to signal content preferences, leading to random or purely economic-based content matching.
+In the current PROMOTED NOTES system ([NIP-X1](./NIP-X1.md)), PROMOTION Viewers have no standardized way to signal content preferences, leading to random or purely economic-based content matching.
 This NIP introduces content relevance as a matching criterion, enabling:

 1. Better PROMOTION VIEWER experience through relevant content
 2. Improved engagement rates for PROMOTERS